-We’re still facing huge financial challenges and difficult choices about how to spend your money.
-Over the past 8 years we have made £176 million of savings against our planned budget.
-Between 2018-2020 we expect to have to save a further £23 million.
+We're still facing huge financial challenges and difficult choices about how to spend your money.

 Your help and ideas are really important to help us save money.

 Our challenge for 2019-2021